Helblindi/Laglos/README.md

 >
 > A more complete list of hiopSolveStatus values is available in the file src/Interface/hiopInterface.hpp where the enum hiopSolveStatus is defined.

+# Handling boundary conditions
+## Boundary attributes
+The user has the option in the problem file to impose boundary conditions on the thermodynamics and/or on the mesh velocity.
+Both of these types of boundary conditions have corresponding flags ```_thbcs``` and ```_mvbcs``` which can be set to ```true``` in the problem.h file.

+Boundary conditions are implemented via a flag in the mesh file.
+Common boundaries that can be used are

+1. Used to enforce $v_x = 0$.
+2. Used to enforce $v_y = 0$.
+3. Used to enforce $v_z = 0$.
+4. Used to enforce $v_r = 0$, or in other words 0 radial movement.
+5. Used to enforce arbitrary bcs, to be handled in the problem.h file.
+[5+]

+If one chooses to implement BC that are not some version of $v\cdot n = 0$, then the functions ProblemBase::get_additional_BCs and ProblemBase::update_additions_BCs must be overridden.
+See for example Dirichlet conditions enforced on the left wall of the Saltzman problem.

 # Select Elastic notes
 Since our exact solution here is given in terms of approximation data from Dr. Favrie,